ibm-cloud-architecture/refarch-cloud-data-analytics/dataconnect.md

 In this step, you will create three Data Connect connections:

-. dashDB for Analytics - This is your target data souce where yo uwill move the DB2 and PDA on=premises data to .
-PureData for Analytics - This is the on-premises PDA database in the VM that contains K Bank's Customer data .
-DB2 LUW - This is the on-premises DB2 databae in the VM that contains N Banks"s Customer data
+*dashDB for Analytics* - This is your target data souce where yo uwill move the DB2 and PDA on=premises data to *PureData for Analytics* - This is the on-premises PDA database in the VM that contains K Bank's Customer data *DB2 LUW* - This is the on-premises DB2 databae in the VM that contains N Banks"s Customer data

 <img src="./media/dataconnect/data-connect-image-05.png" />